 When the Kerala Government implemented land reforms and land ceiling laws, the Baker family needs to sell off the property in small bits and blocks and finally during 1966 Baker family left India.
 The Victorian Bungalow, the residence of Bakers family in Kumarakom, along with 100 acres of land sold to Kerala Tourism Development Corporation (KTDC) in 1982.

 Mr. Henry Baker (Sr) who is a British National and Christian missionary born in Essex England on 01 Oct 1793.
 Mr. Alfred George Baker & Henry Baker (Jr) were born while he was in India.

-The majority of the people of Kumarakom are fisherman.
-They depend upon the Vembanad lake for their daily lively hood.
+The majority of the people are fishermen.
+They depend upon the Vembanad Lake for their daily lively hood.
 Main earnings are from fishing, collecting sand and mud for reclaiming land or for filling the shallow areas, collecting of lime shells.

 During 2000, the Kerala Govt, after seeing the importance of Kumarakom on tourism perspective, started marketing and become one the best destination.
-This has changed the lively hood of people in Kumarakom.
+This has changed the lively hood of people.
 Tourism in Kumarakom provides direct and indirect job opportunities for the local people.
-Even one can see the house wife selling tender coconut on the road side which gives a good earning which was not there earlier.
+Even one can see the housewife selling tender coconut on the roadside which gives good earning which was not there earlier.